-- Do not travel to Iraq because of the extremely volatile and dangerous security situation.
-If you are in Iraq, including in the Kurdish region, depart immediately.
+Do not travel to Iraq because of the extremely volatile and dangerous security situation.
+Armed conflict, air strikes, kidnappings and terrorist attacks are common.
+If you're in Iraq, including the Kurdish region, depart immediately.

 - Armed opposition groups are active in many parts of Iraq, including in the Kurdish region.
 The situation could deteriorate further with little warning.
-The US-led coalition, including Australia, continues to conduct targeted airstrikes against militants in Iraq.
+See

 Entry and exit

 Do not travel to Iraq, including the Kurdish region.
-If you are in Iraq depart immediately.
+If you're in Iraq, depart immediately.
+See

 Embassy or Consulate of Iraq before departure.